Trois-Rivières: Sports

 Trois-Rivières has an internationally known racetrack named Circuit Trois-Rivières.
 The track has hosted American Le Mans Series, SCCA Pro Racing Trans-Am Series, Star Mazda Series, World RX of Canada and the NASCAR Canadian Tire Series events.

 In baseball, Trois-Rivières is represented by the Frontier League's Trois-Rivières Aigles which play their home games at Stade Quillorama.
-In professional ice hockey, the city is host to the ECHL’s Trois-Rivières Lions (farm team of the Montreal Canadiens) beginning with the 2021–22 season, and has had several teams in the Ligue Nord-Américaine de Hockey, typically with home games at the Colisée de Trois-Rivières.
+In professional ice hockey, the city is host to the ECHL's Trois-Rivières Lions (farm team of the Montreal Canadiens) beginning with the 2021–22 season, and has had several teams in the Ligue Nord-Américaine de Hockey, typically with home games at the Colisée de Trois-Rivières.
 The city is also the site of the only remaining pari-mutuel (wagering) harness racing track in Quebec, Hippodrome de Trois-Rivières, which operates live standardbred racing from May through October.
 In 2014, the hippodrome has resurrected the Prix d'Été, a once major Canadian race for four-year-old pacers that had been contested in Montreal until 1992.

-Transportation
+Trois-Rivières had a brief soccer presence in the Canadian Soccer League when Trois-Rivières Attak represented the city from 2007 to 2009.
+The club served as a feeder team for the Montreal Impact.
+Their most notable season occurred in 2009, when they won the league double, initially winning the division title and followed with a playoff championship title.
+In 2010, Montreal ended its affiliation with Trois-Rivières by creating its academy team.